nevwalkalone/Operating-Systems-2019-2020-/README.md

 These 2 projects were completed for the Operating Systems course of the [Department of Computer Science of the Athens University of Economics and Business](https://www.dept.aueb.gr/el/cs), during the Spring semester of 2019-2020.

-The goal of these projects was to use parallelization and mutual exclusion with the help of C and threads that are provided by the [POSIX](https://www.cs.cmu.edu/afs/cs/academic/class/15492-f07/www/pthreads.html) library.
+In both projects, a system of pizza order and delivery is implemented with the use of [POSIX](https://www.cs.cmu.edu/afs/cs/academic/class/15492-f07/www/pthreads.html) threads package (pthreads).
+In this system orders are entered, each order is prepared and when the preparation is done it is delivered to the customer.

+In the first task
+a simplified system is built, which in the second task becomes more complex.
+In these systems we have a large number of orders which are served by a limited service points, so mutual exclusion (with mutexes) and synchronization (with condition variables) must be implemented.

 More details on each project below:

 - [1st Project](1st-Assignment)
 - [2nd Project](2nd-Assignment)

 ## Environment

 The POSIX library maintains compatibility with UNIX like systems, so a Unix-Linux distribution is needed in order for these programs to work.
 If your native OS is not a Linux distribution, you can try running one in Virtual Box or VMware, so that these projects can then be tested.
-GCC compiler is also required for the compilation of the programs.
+GCC compiler is also required for the compilation of the C programs.
 Most Linux distros have it installed by default.

 <ins>Requirements</ins>